Working with children and young people

-I have experience of working on a one to one therapeutic basis with children aged between 4-11, and young people aged between 12 and 18, gained from working in schools, youth centres, youth counselling organisations and in my private practice.
-Issues that I have addressed include, anger, anxiety, depression, self-harm, low self-esteem, suicidal intent, bullying, stress, abuse, including sexual abuse, trauma, identity and relationship difficulties.
+I have experience of working on a one to one therapeutic basis with children aged between 4-11, and young people aged between 12 and 18.
+This has been gained from providing therapy for children known to Milton Keynes Social Services; in primary and secondary schools, youth centres, youth counselling organisations, a refuge and in my private practice.
+Issues that I have addressed include, anger, anxiety, depression, self-injury, low self-esteem, suicidal intent, bereavement and loss, bullying, transitions and change, including those related to divorce; stress, abuse, including sexual abuse; trauma, identity and relationship difficulties.

 I also have an up to date Disclosure and Barring Service check (formerly known as Criminal Records Bureau Check) clearance, which I am always happy to show parents/guardians.

 I prefer working in a non- directive way, where the child leads the process and decides on the therapeutic medium/s.
 So, for instance, some older children may prefer talking therapy whilst younger children may prefer play or creative therapy.

 Others may want to use a combination of therapies where drawing, painting, music, writing, or drama alongside the sand tray or talking to express and make sense of the feelings and thoughts they have.
 The important thing here is that the child chooses.

 I always speak to parents/guardians before the first session to get an understanding from them as to why they feel their child needs therapy at this time and why they think the child might be experiencing what they are experiencing.
 These conversations are also about eliciting information on the context in which the child lives their life, so this would include asking parents/guardians questions about the family, such as the makeup, or if there have been any incidents such as bereavements that have taken place.
 This is used to get a better idea of factors related to the family that might be influencing the child's emotional behaviour.